Free Business Quote Templates

 How to Choose the Right Business Quote Template

-Choose the template that matches what your customer is deciding to buy or approve.
-A general business, company, or small business quote works well for everyday pricing.
-A product, sales, price, order, purchase, or vendor quote can make the purpose of a product-based quote clearer.
+Choose the template that matches the decision your customer is making.
+Use a general business, company, or small business quote for everyday pricing.

 The template name matters less than the information you include.
-Your customer should be able to see what you will provide, what you plan to charge, how long the quote is valid, and any terms they need to review before accepting it.
+Your customer should quickly understand the offer and price.
+They should also know how long the quote stays valid and which terms apply.

 Related Quote Templates